JoshuaVandaele/DolphinTE/README.md

 1. You can then SSH into it using `ssh.sh`.

+You may use the `--gui` flag to be able to interact with the virtual machine through a GUI.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.